aws-samples/eks-workshop-developers/website/docs/python/index.md

+---
+title: Welcome
+sidebar_position: 1
+---

-# Welcome to the EKS Developers Workshop
+# Welcome to the EKS Developers Workshop for Python
 Welcome to the EKS Developers Workshop, a technical deep-dive into refactoring applications for Amazon Elastic Kubernetes Service (EKS).

 ## Who Is This Workshop For?